Skip to content

-A closed-loop negative feedback control system (or simply negative feedback system) continuously monitors the system’s output and adjusts it to match the desired input, reducing the error signal to zero.
+A closed-loop negative feedback control system (or simply negative feedback system) continuously monitors the system's output and adjusts it to match the desired input, reducing the error signal to zero.
 This is achieved through real-time feedback, allowing the system to make automatic adjustments to maintain the desired setpoint.
-Automatic negative feedback control systems are common in this category.
 In contrast, a closed-loop positive feedback system increases the error signal and has a different application.

 Closed loop negative feeback system block diagram